Alex Verdugo Player Props: Red Sox vs. Mets

 Alex Verdugo At The Plate

-- Verdugo is batting .280 with 27 doubles, four triples, seven home runs and 34 walks.
+- Verdugo has 27 doubles, four triples, seven home runs and 34 walks while batting .280.

-- Among qualified hitters in MLB, he ranks 30th in batting average, 34th in on-base percentage, and 65th in slugging.
+- Among qualified batters in baseball, he ranks 31st in batting average, 35th in on-base percentage, and 64th in slugging.

-- In 69.8% of his 86 games this season, Verdugo has picked up at least one hit.
-He's also had 30 multi-hit games.

-- In 8.1% of his games this season, he has homered, and 1.8% of his trips to the plate.
+- Looking at the 86 games he has played this year, he's homered in seven of them (8.1%), and in 1.8% of his trips to the dish.

-- Verdugo has driven home a run in 28 games this season (32.6%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on two occasions..
+- Verdugo has had at least one RBI in 32.6% of his games this year (28 of 86), with more than one RBI eight times (9.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.